 Trump says US to impose tariffs on steel, aluminum imports

-New tariffs of 25% on steel and 10% on aluminium to be applied from next week, hitting producers like China
+EU hints at countermeasures as tariffs of 25% on steel and 10% on aluminium to be applied

 US President Donald Trump announces that the United States will impose tariffs of 25 per cent on steel imports and 10 per cent on imported aluminum during a meeting at the White House in Washington DC

-At a meeting with US industry officials at the White House, Trump vowed to rebuild American steel and aluminum industries, saying they had been treaded unfairly by other countries for decades.
+At a meeting with US industry officials at the White House, Mr Trump vowed to rebuild US steel and aluminum industries, saying they had been treated unfairly by other countries for decades.

 The move is likely to increase tensions with China, whose top trade official Lui He is in Washington for trade talks.

-An early morning tweet from Trump that said the steel and aluminum sectors needed protecting from unfair trade drove shares in domestic industries sharply higher.
+An early morning tweet from Trump – stating that the steel and aluminum sectors needed protecting from unfair trade – drove shares in domestic industries sharply higher.

 AK Steel Holding was up 2.8 per cent, US Steel Corp was up 2.3 per cent and Nucor rose 1 per cent.
 By contrast, industrial stocks such as Boeing fell, with traders citing tariffs, which would hit manufacturers.